MartineauUK/VPN-Failover/README.md

 			logger -st "($(basename $0))" $$ "VPN Failover Monitor self-destruct requested....." $VPNFAILOVER "RC="$?  # RC=1 means file was already deleted fi

-OpenVPN is quite capable of monitoring its connection, and can restart with a different server/port/protocol by including the appropriate directives.
+OpenVPN is quite capable of monitoring its connection, and can automatically restart with a different server/port/protocol by including the appropriate directives.

-One unique feature of the script is its ability to measure the time taken for a file transfer to occur, and (if convenient) restart the connection
+One unique feature of the script is its ability to measure the time taken for a data transfer to occur, and (if convenient) restart the connection.

 	e.g. If the 433Byte cURL transfer rate is <1000 Bytes per second, no (disruptive) VPN Switch is performed during 'office' hours 9-5